camilgosmanov/GNPS/README.md

 6. Set the working directory and output file names, then run the program (GNPS Matches + Mirror Plots.R)
 7. When it is running in firefox, keep the window open in front to minimize loading time errors
 8. When the browser closes, the program is finished and the .pptx and .csv file will be output to downloads

+Notes:
+- If you are using Windows, you will need to install Rtools
+- If you get an httr error, you may need to download the newest version of Java JDK
+- If you get a library error, you may need to update your version of either R or R Studio